 Windows, external doors and joinery

 Repair Category 1

-Notes No reportable defects were apparent.

-We would point out that we have not tested all windows and doors.
+Notes No significant defects were noted.
+Some units shall require minor maintenance to moving parts, i.e. handles, hinges, etc. We would point out that we have not tested all windows and doors.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.